-The morals are a good thing; in fact, most children’s stories are meant to teach something.
-Lies and evil are always punished and truth and virtue are rewarded, for example.
-However, this can be counterproductive if children discover that the story hides a behavior lesson and feel it as a trap set by adults, thus losing the magic and the natural charm of good stories.
+Morals are a good thing; in fact, most children’s stories are meant to teach something.
+For example, liars get punished, and the honest one is rewarded.
+Children are bright.
+They can see the hidden lessons adults try to force upon them in the stories.
 When bringing the story to life, the best thing you can do is make the narrative flow naturally and avoid presenting your material as learning content.
-Today’s child readers look to literature for a playmate rather than someone who is teaching them all the time.
+Unfortunately, today’s child readers look to literature for a playmate rather than someone who is teaching them all the time.

 Captivate children’s attention from start to finish

-For children, the main thing is that the subject of the story interests them and causes them intrigue from the first moment; they don’t usually give a book a second chance.
-In this sense, the dialogues are a very important part because they help to exemplify the conflicts between the characters and to move the story forward; however, they are often difficult to write as they must be short and concise.
-You should avoid making the dialogues very long, because you can bore the children and make them lose the narrative thread or get confused.
+For children, the main thing is that the story’s subject interests them and causes them to be intrigued from the first moment; they don’t usually give a book a second chance.
+In this sense, the dialogues are essential because they help exemplify the conflicts between the characters and move the story forward; however, they are often tricky to write as they must be short and concise.
+You should avoid making the dialogues long because you can bore the children and make them lose the narrative thread or get confused.
 During the development of the text, don’t forget to present actions with a certain frequency.
-Psychologically, actions are linked to feelings and these help to keep children’s interest awake.
-The great stories for children form a curious mixture of melancholy, humor, tragedy, poetry, fantasy and reality, all combined with precious images, unique characters and narrative richness.
+Psychologically, actions are linked to feelings, which helps keep children’s interests awake.
+The great stories for children form a curious mixture of melancholy, humor, tragedy, poetry, fantasy, and reality, all combined with precious images, unique characters, and narrative richness.

 Become a child again

-As a writer, you need to put yourself in the shoes of your readers and establish empathy with children.
-We know that it is not easy to think like a child, but it is possible to approach them, study what their interests are and spend time learning about what they consume and what they like.
-At the end of the day it is about giving life to what you are narrating.
-Writing for kids is about astonishing, exciting and delighting a mind that is being formed and that is learning from what it reads or listens, and filling it with light, color and movement; and what better way than to write for children than to think about what you would have liked to read when you were also one of them.
+As a writer, you need to put yourself in your readers’ shoes and establish empathy with children.
+We know that it is not easy to think like a child, but it is possible to approach them, study their interests, and spend time learning about what they consume and what they like.
+At the end of the day, it is about giving life to what you are narrating.
+Writing for children opens up a young mind to adventure and intrigue.
+Write in a way that you would have liked to read when you were also one of them.